smau8/distmetric/proposal.md

 3. `toytree`: to read trees in newick format, render phylogenetic trees, and generate random trees for testing

 ### Data Description: Sample User input and output
 The user will provide `distmetric` with a series of phylogenetic trees in newick format as a string.
 Toytree will be used to parse and read each newick string as a phylogenetic tree.
 An example of a tree written in newick format is demonstrated below.
 After reading in each tree, `distmetric` will then process these trees by calculating distance metrics according to whichever method the user indicates (ex. quartets vs. Robinson-Foulds).
 Users can also indicate if they would like to calculate these distance metrics in a pairwise or random fashion (ex. if a user provides a number of genealogies along the same genome).
+The resulting calculated distance metrics will be stored and returned as a pandas dataframe.

 Sample input:
 ```python